-As the management of the Flossmoor Public Library, we offer readers of the Library's financial statements this narrative overview and analysis of the financial activities of the Library for the fiscal period ended April 30, 2017.
+As the management of the Flossmoor Public Library, we present to the readers of the Library's financial statements this narrative overview and analysis of the financial activities of the Library for the fiscal period ended April 30, 2018.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in the Library's financial statements (beginning on page 3).